 Only a dog can be a service dog, but any breed.
 ESA’s can be any animal, not just dogs, and do not have to be trained, therefore they are not afforded as many protections under the ADA as service dogs.
 The Fair Housing Act is what defines what a landlord can and can’t do and what accommodations they need to provide.
 You are not allowed to limit the breed of any animal the tenant might have for a service dog or ESA and must still accommodate that person.

-You are not allowed to charge pet fees for either a service dog or ESA, and you are not responsible for any damages the animal may incur, however, you may not charge a security deposit or other additional charges for this reason.
+You are not allowed to charge pet fees for either a service dog or ESA, and you may not charge a security deposit or other additional charges for this reason, however, you are not responsible for any damages the animal may incur.
 If there are any issues with damages to a person (like if the dog bites someone) the owner of the dog is liable for this, not the landlord.